Together we can support a healthy community

 If you are a new provider who needs access to the portal, or if you are an established provider with portal questions, please submit an online request below or call Customer Service at 855-722-8205.

 Submit electronically using the provider portal or by logging in directly to CIM.
 If you need assistance on submitting a claim submit call Customer Service at 855-722-8205.

 PO Box 5490

 To receive electronic claims payments and/or remittances please register with Payspan.
 You will need a Registration Code and PIN in order to register.
 Please contact PaySpan Provider Services at 877-331-7154, Option 1 for assistance.

-Clinical guidelines keep you current
+Clinical guidelines keep